sandialabs/snl-progress/README.md

 - **Stochastic Monte Carlo Simulation Engine:** At the core of ProGRESS is a Markov Chain Monte Carlo-based engine that allows users to simulate practically unlimited scenarios involving diverse component failures and weather conditions.
 Each scenario is considered to be a sample of the Monte Carlo simulation and spans 8760 hours (one year).
 The users can choose as many samples as they want, the choice typically depending on factors such as system size, convergence criteria, and computational resources of the user.

 - **Historical VER Data:** ProGRESS allows users to conveniently download weather data using APIs.
 Data related to solar weather is downloaded by ProGRESS from [NSRDB](https://nsrdb.nrel.gov/) while wind-related weather data is downloaded from [Wind Integration National Dataset Toolkits](https://www.nrel.gov/grid/wind-toolkit.html).
-ProGRESS then seamlessly converts the weather data to solar and wind power generation data using in-built functions.
-Users may utilize their own timeseries VRE generation datasets as well.
+ProGRESS then seamlessly converts the weather data to solar and wind power generation data using built-in functions.
+Users may utilize their own timeseries VER generation datasets as well.

 - **VER Uncertainty Handling:** Proper handling of the uncertainty associated with VERs is crucial to accurate resource adequacy assessment and ESS sizing for maintaining grid reliability.
 ProGRESS uses innovative techniques to quantify uncertainty associated with VERs and ensures that these resources are represented appropriately within the simulation.
 A k-means clustering technique is used to cluster solar power generation while a transition rate matrix method is used for wind power generation.

-- **Model Flexibility:** Users can currently represent their power systems using a transportation or a copper-sheet model.
+- **Model Flexibility:** Users may perform a composite system reliability or generation adequacy analysis using transportation or copper-sheet models, respectively.
 The copper-sheet model runs significantly faster, especially for larger systems, while the transportation model generates more accurate results.

 - **Modular Structure:** The tool is constructed using an Object-Oriented Programming (OOP) structure and a modular design.
 This approach enables users to easily modify the backend programs to meet their specific requirements.

-- **User-friendly Graphical User Interface:** The interactive Graphical User Interface (GUI) offered by ProGRESS simplifies the process of input data upload, model building, and results interpretation.
+- **User-friendly Platform:** The interactive Graphical User Interface (GUI) offered by ProGRESS simplifies the process of input data upload, model building, and results interpretation.
+In addition, an executable file is also available for Windows users with the current release, thus allowing stakeholders to use the tool without needing to install Python or have any coding background.

 - **Parallel Programming Capabilities:** The backend includes scripts for parallel programming (using Python's [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) library), allowing users with access to high-performance computing resources to run longer simulations with larger systems for more accurate results.
-Currently, this functionality is not available through the GUI.
+This functionality is not available through the GUI.

 [Back to Top](#top)
 ## Getting started